pythonindia/inpycon2019/faq.md

 Yes.
 At PyCon India, everybody buys tickets.
 Even the event organizers buy tickets.
 Your ticket helps keep the event affordable for all.

-**Q. What does the Conference ticket (Oct 11 and Oct 12, 2018) include?**
+**Q. What does the Conference ticket (Oct 12 and Oct 13, 2019) include?**

-  * A full conference pass for two days that includes access to all keynotes, talks, sessions and much more.
+  * A full conference pass for two days that includes access to all keynotes, talks, poster session, lightning talks and open spaces.

   * Lunch